rvogt2/Project3/README.md

+Hello, I'm Rhyse Vogt, and this is my...
 # Project 3, REACT to-do list app
 this app is a class project meant to take a look at REACT, allowing users to fill in forms to populate a dynamic list.
 <h3>All you need to do to use it as of writing is</h3>